The best time to visit Zion National Park is from April through November when all the attractions are open, and free shuttles are running.

 Zion Canyon Scenic Drive is closed to private vehicles from March through November.
 During this time you must take a Zion Canyon shuttled through the scenic drive.
 Getting tickets to the shuttle can be difficult if you don’t reserve them ahead of time.

 While the shuttles do give you the opportunity to see and experience the drive during peak seasons, you can have a more solitary experience on your own vehicle by visiting the park in its off-season.
 Just keep your eyes open as rockfalls are common on the drive.

 The best time for horse riding in Zion Canyon National Park is November through March.

-The park’s horseback riding trails occur at the park’s lower elevations where temperatures can reach into triple digits in the summertime and even well into the 80s in the spring and fall, making horseback riding uncomfortable for both man and beast.
+The park’s horseback riding trails occur at the park’s lower elevations where temperatures can reach triple digits in the summertime and even well into the 80s in the spring and fall, making the horseback riding uncomfortable for both man and beast.

 During the winter, temperatures are mild, with daytime highs reaching into the 50s and 60s.
 This is optimal weather for horseback riding.
 You’re also more likely to spot wildlife from horseback during the winter.
-Numerous ranches offer horseback riding experiences into the park year round.
+Numerous ranches offer horseback riding experiences into the park year-round.

 Amanda Williams is a writer, plant-nerd, and outdoor enthusiast.
 She has traveled extensively, around the U.S., throughout Asia, Europe, and Latin America.
 Everywhere she treks, she takes time to enjoy the outdoors.
 John Muir is her hero.
 She aspires to inspire people to live better as he did.